andersjanmyr/docker-lab/README.md

 # List ID of latest container
 $ docker ps -l -q

-# Start and attact to the stopped container
+# Start and attach to the stopped container
 $ docker start -ia $(docker ps -l -q)

 # Exit the container, exit or Ctrl-D